Vegetable growing guides for farmers

 Non-pest issues in cool-season crops - While fall conditions are optimal for most cool-season vegetables, Minnesota spring conditions are variable, and often lead to problems like bolting, lack of heads, and bitterness.

-Flower and fruit set in cucurbits - Cucumbers, melons, zucchini, squash and pumpkins are notorious for their temperamental flowers and fruiting requirements.
-Every year we hear from growers who have beautiful green plants, but very little fruit.
-There are a couple of key reasons that this occurs.
+Flower and fruit set in cucurbits — Cucumbers, melons, zucchini, squash, and pumpkins are notorious for their temperamental flowers and fruiting requirements.
+Every year, we hear from growers who have beautiful green plants but very little fruit.
+There are a couple of key reasons for this.

 Growing garlic in Minnesota (PDF 2016).
 Guidelines for growing garlic in cold climates include variety selection, soils, cultural practices, pest management, harvesting and storage.